 You’ll get the best deals by redeeming Singapore Airlines miles for United Airlines coach or Business Class award flights to Hawaii.
 Or by using British Airways Avios points to book flights from the West Coast to Hawaii on American Airlines or Alaska Airlines.

 During busy travel times (like holidays), you can also use AMEX Pay With Points through the Membership Rewards travel portal to book paid airfare to Hawaii.
 You’ll get 1 cent per point towards your ticket on most AMEX cards.
-Or 2 cents per point with the AMEX Business Platinum if you book a Business Class flight or if the coach flight is on your selected airline.
+But with the AMEX Business Platinum, you’ll get a 35% points rebate on all First or Business Class flights, or coach flights on your selected airline.